This site requires a more recent version of Adobe Flash Player to function properly.

-We believe the Notebook Processors division is the most valuable segment within Intel for the following two reasons:
+We believe the Server & Notebook Processors divisions are the most valuable segment within Intel:

 Growing Notebook Processors Market

-We estimate that Intel held a 85% market share in the 170+ million unit notebook market in 2013 compared to 80% market share in the 130+ million unit desktop market.
-Besides the fact that Intel is simply selling more notebook processors than desktop processors today, the notebook market is estimated to grow rapidly over our forecast period whereas desktop shipments are expected to decline.
+We estimate that Intel held a 89% market share in the 190+ million unit notebook market in 2014 compared to 83% market share in the 110+ million unit desktop market.
+Besides the fact that Intel is simply selling more notebook processors than desktop processors today, the notebook market is estimated to grow over our forecast period whereas desktop shipments are expected to decline.

 Server virtualization is essentially server consolidation that enables running multiple applications on a single server instead of on multiple servers.
 Server virtualization is driving a mix shift to higher-end servers, which requires multi-core processor servers that tend to be more complex and more expensive than traditional single core processors.